 Olympic National Park is America’s 7th most-visited National Park, but the majority of visitors come during the months of July through September.
 During the spring months, most trails are relatively empty, though they might be a little but muddy.
 Spring allows a chance for hikers and backpackers to go see the melting ice in the high alpine lakes, watch avalanches tumble down the mountains near the Enchanted Valley and explore regions that were nearly impossible to reach during the snowy, winter months.
 Many accessible mountains will also become hike-able once the snow starts to melt, giving everyone a chance to stand on top of the majestic peaks of the Olympic Mountains.
 I suggest checking out Colonel Bob Peak above Lake Quinault.
 You’ll still need rain gear and a sense of adventure, as well as being ready to climb over the downfall from the winter storms, but hiking on the mostly empty trails in spring will give you adventures to temporarily quench your wanderlust.
 Need a hike?
 How about 52?

 Spring in Olympic means an increase in wildlife sightings, as the elk, deer, mountain goats, marmots and bears all start to get back into their warm weather behaviors.
-Around early April, bears will become active in the backcountry, while mountain goats, elk and deer start to have their adorably cute babies.
+Around early April, bears will become active in the backcountry, while the soon be be removed mountain goats, Roosevelt Elk and deer start to have their adorably cute babies.
 The marmots, who live in the higher elevations, will become active in late spring once the snow has melted, breaking the silence of the wilderness with their piercing whistles.
 Birds will be chirping in the old growth trees while the forest floor will become a freeway for the banana slugs and beetles.
 Later in the spring, the first of the wildflowers will start to appear, adding a fragment aroma to nearly every trail.
 The higher elevations will see avalanche lilies and beargrass, transforming the already gorgeous Olympic alpine into a wonderland of beautiful flora.